stableneo/pISSStream/README.md

 # pISSStream

 pISSStream is a menu bar app that shows the International Space Station's urine tank's capacity in real-time.
-It is available for macOS, iOS, and visionOS.
+It is available for macOS, watchOS, iOS, and visionOS.

 ## Official Icon